Suranjit Sengupta: Early life and education

-Sengupta was born in Derai Upazila, Sunamganj District, to Devendra Nath Sengupta and Sumati Bala Sengupta.
+Sengupta was born to a Bengali Hindu family in Derai Upazila, Sunamganj District, to Devendra Nath Sengupta and Sumati Bala Sengupta.
 Among four brothers and a sister, he was the youngest.
 He completed his bachelor's and master's degrees at the University of Dhaka.
 He earned his LLB at the Central Law College and practised law for a while.

 Career

 Sengupta started his career as a lawyer.
 He became a member of Supreme Court Bar Council.
 He started his political career with leftist parties.
 In 1970's National Election of Pakistan, he was elected from the Sylhet District as a candidate of the National Awami Party in the Provincial Assembly.
 He participated in the Bangladesh Liberation War in 1971 as a sub-commander of the Sector-5.
 In the Constituent Assembly of Bangladesh, he was a vocal member of the opposition bench.
 In the 1973 Bangladeshi general election he stood as a nominee of the National Awami Party faction led by Muzaffar Ahmed (NAP (M)).
 In 1979, he represented the Ekota Party in the House and in 1991, the Ganatantri Party.
 He joined Bangladesh Awami League party in 1996, but lost the national election that year.
 But he made it to parliament through a by-election.
 He represented Sunamganj-2 constituency in the next three parliaments.

-On 24 February 1996, prior to the controversial elections that month, police raided his house along with those of Amir Hossain Amu and Abdur Razzak under the Special Powers Act, but were unable to locate him.
+On 24 February 1996, prior to the controversial elections that month, police raided his house along with those of Amir Hossain Amu and Mohammad Abdur Razzaque under the Special Powers Act, but were unable to locate him.

 In November 2011, Sengupta was made a cabinet member of the newly formed Railways Ministry.
 But after a bribery scandal became known, leaders from both the Bangladesh Workers Party and the Awami League called for him to resign.
 He served as a minister without a portfolio.
 He was not selected for a cabinet position after the 2014 election.